 Dental Bonding Procedure

 When we apply bonding resin to a tooth, the process is a sculpting of sorts.
 First, the teeth to be treated receive a light etching into the enamel.
 This makes for a better surface for the resin to bond onto.
-Next, our dentists will choose the appropriate resin color to match your natural teeth.
-He then applies the resin in small increments, building up the contour and depth.
+Next, Dr. Sullivan, Dr. Couvillon, or Dr. Candice will choose the appropriate resin color to match your natural teeth.
+Your dentist will then apply the resin in small increments, building up the contour and depth.
 When satisfied, a curing light is used to harden the resin.
-He will test your bite and shave away any high points and the like.
+Your dentist will test your bite and shave away any high points and the like.
 When both you and one of our dentists are satisfied with the look and feel of your bonded teeth, those teeth are polished.
 Now your perfect smile is ready for the world to see!

 Dental Bonding Before & After Photo